Leaps of Consciousness

 John Locke (1632 - 1704) was a British philosopher.

-In The Second Treatise of Government he argues that the people are sovereign and defines how legitimate government works with reference to natural rights and the social contract.
-He wanted everyone to use reason to find the truth rather than simply accept what the authorities say and he opposed authoritarianism.
+In The Second Treatise of Government, he argues that the people are sovereign and defines how legitimate government works regarding natural rights and the social contract.
+He wanted everyone to use reason to find the truth rather than accept what the authorities say, and he opposed authoritarianism.

 Thus:

-• Social Contract people agree to give up some freedom in exchange for protection and security, and also to consent to some laws in exchange for the protection of those laws.
+• In the Social Contract, people agree to give up some freedom in exchange for protection and security, and also to consent to some laws in exchange for the protection of those laws.

-• Natural Laws let people flourish people by using reason to determine what is true, and the legitimate functions institution can perform for both the individual and society for its material and spiritual wellbeing.
+• Natural Laws let people flourish by using reason to determine what is true, and the legitimate functions institutions can perform for both the individual and society for its material and spiritual well-being.

-• If a just system were not used, either the smarter and stronger would take other’s lives, freedoms or property, or the weaker people would join together and take the rights of the smarter and stronger people.
+• If the system was not just, either the smarter and stronger would take others' lives, freedoms or property, or the weaker people would join together and take the rights of the smarter and stronger people.

-It seems clear which group runs things.
+It is clear which group is in control.
 Furthermore, politics and governance go hand in hand.
 If one is corrupt, both are corrupt.